AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 *   In crafting mode:
     *   Left-click in or drag from JEI/REI the ingredients to form the recipe.
 Right-click to remove the ingredient.
-    *   Enabling substitiutions allows things like crafting sticks from any plank type.
+    *   Enabling substitutions allows things like crafting sticks from any plank type.
 This should only be used when absolutely necessary.
     *   Fluid substitutions allows using stored fluids in place of buckets of fluids.
     *   You can also directly encode a pattern from the JEI/REI recipe screen.